Wellness @ SLS

 Naturally, your wellness shouldn’t be limited to a single week.
 We will plan more programming throughout the year, but we hope you take this opportunity to explore and establish healthy self-care and resilience strategies.

-Stop by the lobby of the classroom building to ‘leaf’ your mark on our Community Tree, a participatory art project.
+Stop by the Russo Lounge to ‘leaf’ your mark on our Community Tree, a participatory art project.
 We invite you to add your own leaves to the project, or just read what others have contributed.

 Place leaves: